 Expanding Your Protection

 It’s important that you have the appropriate limits for the property damage liability policy you purchase.
 However, you also need to make sure you have a couple of additional types of coverage that might prove instrumental in certain businesses.

-Check with your agent to see if your policy contains product liability and completed-operations liability coverage.
+Check with your agent to see if your policy contains product liability and completed operations liability coverage.
 A product liability claim applies if you make a product, which then goes on to cause property damage or injuries to someone else.
-Completed-operations coverage is a bit difference, but applies if you provide a service, like a repair, for someone else.
-If that project fails, causes additional damage and then winds up costing the client money, then the operations policy can pay.
+Completed-operations coverage is a bit different but applies if you provide a service, like a repair, for someone else.
+If that project fails, causes additional damage, and then winds up costing the client money, then the operations policy can pay.